-The MAX has four built-in T1 or E1 lines and a V.35 serial port (8 Mbps).
-Each T1 or E1 line has a wide variety of configuration options, including whether or not you use ISDN signaling, the type of physical-layer framing, cable length, and telco options.
-The way you configure each line affects how much bandwidth will be available and whether you can direct outbound calls to use specific channels.
+The MAX has one built-in T1 or E1 line and a Leased T1/E1 with optional CSU, as well as a V.35 serial port (8 Mbps).
+The T1 or E1 line has a wide variety of configuration options, including whether or not you use ISDN signaling, the type of physical-layer framing, cable length, and telco options.
+The way you configure the line affects how much bandwidth will be available and whether you can direct outbound calls to use specific channels.
 The way you configure channels depends on your connectivity needs.